Share Your Garden

 How will visitors find my garden?

-All gardens are listed on the Garden Walk map, which is inside the May Lamplighter issue.
-Ticket buyers will be sent a pdf of the map ahead of time.
+All gardens are listed on the Garden Walk map and online garden walk booklet.
+Ticket buyers will be sent a pdf of the garden walk booklet ahead of time.

-Open gardens are marked with official “Cooper Young Garden Walk” signs in front yards.
+Open gardens are marked with official “Cooper Young Garden Walk” gold and teal signs in front yards.
 Each sign will be marked to indicate what parts of the garden are open to the visitors—front, side, back.

 Will I have volunteers to help me?

-Homeowners who show both their front + back gardens (Secret gardens) will have volunteers each day.
+Homeowners who show both their front + back gardens (Secret gardens) will have volunteers for 2 shifts.
 That gives you the opportunity to take a break, grab something to eat, or go visit the other gardens.